microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/03-offline-cutover-validation.md

  Reconfigure the application to use the appropriate connection string that uses Azure DB and validate that the application is working

 ## Description
 You will reconfigure the application to use a connection string that points to the Azure DB for PostgreSQL/MySQL.
-You will need to update the ContosoPizza/values-mysql.yaml or ContosoPizza/values-postgresql.yaml values file with the updated values for dataSourceURL, dataSourceUser and dataSourcePassword using the appropriate Azure DB values for PostgreSQL/MySQL:
+You will need to update the ContosoPizza/values-mysql.yaml, ContosoPizza/values-postgresql.yaml and/or ContosoPizza/values-oracle.yaml values file(s) with the updated values for dataSourceURL, dataSourceUser and dataSourcePassword using the appropriate values for Azure DB for PostgreSQL/MySQL:

 ```yaml
 appConfig: